webpack-contrib/grunt-webpack/README.md

 <h2 align="center">Requirements</h2>

-- Version 4 of `grunt-webpack` supports webpack 4 as well as version 5 beta.
+- Version 4 of `grunt-webpack` supports webpack version 4 and 5.
 - Version 3.2.0  of `webpack-dev-server` is needed if used (optional).

 <h2 align="center">Install</h2>